Updated on January 3, 2023

 So what is serif and sans serif?
 How do they differ, and how can you tell them apart?

-What is a serif font?
-This typeface is recognizable by the little lines or strokes that extend from letters.
-As you can see in the text above, the "i" and "f" have distinguishable feet.
-The "S" also extends down and up at the ends.
+Serif font is recognizable by the little lines or strokes that extend from letters.
+As you can see in the text below, the "A" and uppercase “B” have distinguishable feet.
+When compared to the sans serif examples below, these become even more noticeable.

 Serif typefaces are some of the older typefaces.
 Because of their age, the mood associated with them is often classic, romantic, elegant, formal, and established.
-Some well-known serif typefaces include Times New Roman, Georgia, and Garamond.
+Some well-known serif typefaces include Times New Roman, Georgia, and Garamond (as displayed above).

 Many people believe that serif typefaces should be used in printed works because the little serifs make it easier and quicker for us to identify the different letters, but that might not necessarily be true.